 One of our biggest fears in entering foster adoption was pursuing open adoption.
 We already had an open adoption and were witnessing the beauty of having a child and birth mother in each other’s lives.
 When we decided to move forward with foster adoption, we were told horror story after horror story.
 We were advised against open adoption, and quite frankly, we were labeled naïve for our decision to pursue it.
+Here are some of the challenges of explaining it all.

 In any experience, there’s a learning curve.
 We knew, going in, that the “rules” could not be the same for our first and second sons.
 That was just the reality.
 There is so much more to consider in a foster adoption.
 What we found is that we have a moderately open adoption.